matomo-org/developer-documentation/docs/3.x/persistence-and-the-mysql-backend.md

 - `allow_multiple`: `1` if multiple conversions are allowed per visit, `0` if otherwise.
 - `revenue`: the amount of revenue a conversion generates (if any).
 - `deleted`: `1` if this goal was deleted by a Piwik user, `0` if not.
+- `event_value_as_revenue`: set to `1` to activate the feature where the Goal conversion revenue is set to the Event value of Event that triggered the goal.

 _Note: The ecommerce and abandoned cart goals are two special goals with special IDs.
 Ecommerce websites automatically have these goals._

+### Segments

+[Segments](https://matomo.org/docs/segmentation/) are an easy and flexible way to filter visits based on a combination of dimension and metrics.

+The following information is stored in a segment entity:

+- `idsegment`: the segment id.
+- `name`: the segment name.
+- `definition`: the segment definition, see [Segment API reference](https://developer.matomo.org/api-reference/reporting-api-segmentation).
+- `login`: the username who created this segment.
+- `enable_all_users`: if set to `1`, the segment is visible by all users.
+- `enable_only_idsite`: if set to a website ID, the segment is only visible to this website.
+If set to `0`, the segment is visible to all websites.
+- `auto_archive`: set to `1` to have the segment pre-processed by the [core:archive console crontab](https://matomo.org/docs/setup-auto-archiving/) .
+- `ts_created`: the date when the segment was created.
+- `ts_last_edit`: the date when the segment was last edited.
+- `deleted`: set to `1` when a segment is deleted.

 <a name="other-data-user"></a>
 ### Users